-We are seeking members to join our BRAID Stakeholder Forum to help us to shape the direction of Responsible AI in the UK.
-The Forum will provide a geographically and demographically diverse group of stakeholders from academia, civil society, policy and industry with an opportunity to be involved in discussions about BRAID-funded research, build knowledge and capabilities around key issues related to Responsible AI and the contribution of the Arts and Humanities, and to contribute to shaping the activities of the BRAID Programme and its partners.
+We are seeking members to join our BRAID Forum to help us shape the direction of Responsible AI in the UK.
+The Forum will provide a geographically and demographically diverse group of members with an opportunity to be involved in discussions about BRAID-funded research, build knowledge and capabilities around key issues related to Responsible AI and the contribution of the Arts and Humanities, and to contribute to shaping the activities of the BRAID Programme and its partners.

 Background